 As you gather this holiday season, invite your family to register for a free Advanced Care Planning class.

-Both Barczi and Gleason say adult children who see these symptoms should discuss them with their parents, and go over options on how to alleviate them.
+Barczi says adult children who see these symptoms should discuss them with their parents, and go over options on how to alleviate them.
 These may include:

 Reviewing concerns with their primary care provider